sisoje/viewmodelify-swift/README.md

   }
 }
 ```
+We can test our model in the same way as we would test a view because it is a struct, a value - so it can conform to SwiftUI.View!

 ### Macros
-We can test our model in the same way as we would test a view.\
 For models we use @ViewModelify:
 ```
 @ViewModelify